 Take a Voluntourism Trip

-As the residents work to bring their lives back to order, skilled workers and volunteers will be needed to aid reconstruction efforts now and into the immediate future.
-One of the best ways to get meaning out of a trip is to combine volunteer experience alongside the next vacation.
-Thus, “voluntourists” — or travelers who want to see somewhere new while helping the local population — will be in demand as the islands slowly stabilize.
+As the residents bring their lives back to order, skilled workers and volunteers will be needed to aid reconstruction efforts now and into the immediate future.
+One of the best ways to get meaning out of a trip is to combine volunteer experience alongside your next vacation.
+Thus, “voluntourists” — or travelers who want to visit somewhere new while helping the local population — will be in demand as the islands slowly stabilize.

-There are many organizations that provide volunteer opportunities for travelers who wish to see new places and leave their destination in better condition.
-The Puerto Rico chapter of Voluntary Organizations Active in Disaster (VOAD) is currently actively recruiting volunteers, and are contacting individuals who have skills that match the local demands as they arise.
+There are many organizations that provide volunteer opportunities for those who wish to see new places and leave their destination in better condition.
+The Puerto Rico chapter of Voluntary Organizations Active in Disaster (VOAD) is actively recruiting volunteers, and will contact individuals who have skills that match their demands as they arise.
 Much like any donation, be sure to understand the obligation required before volunteering for a trip, as well as how the organization is organizing trips.
-In certain situations, “voluntourism”... trips can do more harm than good.Continue to 5 of 5 below.
+In certain situations, “voluntourism” trips can do more harm... than good.Continue to 5 of 5 below.

 05 of 05

 If donating money, goods, or volunteering to help is not enough, tourism can also provide a much needed boost after the islands have rebuilt.
 According to the World Travel and Tourism Council, travel adds $2.7 billion into the economy every year, while directly supporting over 20,000 jobs.

 Before planning a trip, be sure to understand when travelers will be welcome as tourists to the islands.
 Making a trip too soon as a sightseer may not be helpful or warranted, getting in the way of actual relief efforts and making individuals a potential target for crime.